cs50/cs50.readthedocs.io/heroku.md

     * **App connected to GitHub:** Search for your app's repository (e.g., `username/finance`, where `username` is your own GitHub username), then click **Connect**.

     * **Automatic deploys:** Click **Enable Automatic Deploys**.

+1. Configure your app at `https://dashboard.heroku.com/apps/app-name/settings`, where `app-name` is your Heroku app's name.

+    * Click **Reveal Config Vars**.
+    * Add a new variable called **API_KEY**, and its value will be your IEX API Token.
+    * To obtain an IEX API Token, you can register for an IEX developer account at `https://iexcloud.io/`.
+The API Token we are using here is of type **PUBLISHABLE** listed in the IEX console under API Tokens section.

 1. Search for and provision **Heroku Postgres** at `https://dashboard.heroku.com/apps/app-name/resources`, where `app-name` is your Heroku app's name; select a **Plan name** of **Hobby Dev — Free**.